-There are basically 3.
+There are basically Three.
 Which the article topic is last.

 (No Assembly Mode)

 This is by far the most productive 3D system environment feature.
 Only a few systems have this.
 You design in-context or top down by system design.
 It is the only design process you use.
-I was talking to a very experience Solidworks user and engineer.
+I was talking to a very experienced Solidworks user and engineer.
 I was discussing the weakness of bottom up design, being done by so many Solidwork’s users.
 He said he designed that way.
 Well, I sold him a seat of ZW3D.
 I showed him he didn't have to do PDM in the conceptual phase of the project.
-He saw that he could do the all of the parts (assembly) design and the integrated drawing in one file as a complete project.
+He saw that he could do the all of the part and assembly design and the integrated drawing in one file as a complete project.

 This is the next required functionality.
 There is no substitute.
 The need to do extensive design intent before starting a part is wasting a huge amount of design time.
 If you don’t do it (which is the sign of an inexperienced user), it will put you in a corner every time.
 Imagine just start designing your part, knowing you can just keep on designing no matter what design problem you run into.
 There is even more productivity by adding Hybrid 3D CAD modeling.
-This closes the door on any limitation by having all of the design processes available: 2D/3D wireframe, free form surfacing and history/direct edit solid modeling.s 3D CAD Productivity an Oxymoron?
+This closes the door on any limitation by having all of the design processes available: 2D/3D wireframe, free form surfacing and history/direct edit solid modeling.

-There is no place where the integrated drawing is not a more productive feature!
+There is no place where the integrated AID (drawing) is not a more productive feature!

-I have always had the integrated drawing available.
+I have always had the integrated AID (drawing) available.
 First in CADKEY and now in ZW3D.
 Just think of the convenience of having the drawing in the part file.
 You just look to see if there is a drawing in the same file.

 It is quite bizarre with those programs that have separate drawings that they don’t even have a link to the drawing file from the part or assembly file.
 How would a new user know it even exists without knowing it exists.

 So, look at your own PDM and see the mess.
 Look how much it is costing you.
 Do you need a staff of IT folks just to maintain your engineering documentation?
-I using Creo (Pro/e), Catia, NX, Solidworks, Inventor generating massive data.
+Is using Creo (Pro/e), Catia 5, NX, Solidworks or Inventor generating massive data?